 You're creating a racing game, but you know that just endless racing is going to get boring, and fast.
 Appeal to the Experientialist through the intense racing, bring in the Achiever by creating goals and achievements - such as time records, number of races won - and take it to the next level by offering unlockable items such as cars and upgrades, and build achievements based on those - number of races won using certain cars, on specific tracks, using or without using certain upgrades.
 The opportunities are endless.
 Add a twist by making it real-time - give players the option to be matched with other racers to appeal to the "Socializers" and set up a leaderboard for the Achievers to climb.
 If you like the Killer crew, hide a reward or surprise for going off the track, or crashing into other cars or random objects. shrug We know what we like.

 Develop a world where people can build their own towns or villages.
 You can make it appeal to Killers by creating the vibe of attacking or invading others, or appeal to the Explorer instead by making it slower-paced.
-Even how you name battling systems or present them can drastically impact which audience you’re appealing to.
+Even how you name battling systems or present them can drastically impact which audience you're appealing to.
 Introduce a map which shows where other players are to create competition, and introduce a wide variety of goals to appeal to the Achiever.
-Introduce guilds and chats for the Socializers, but make sure the game is just as enjoyable for non-Socializers, for us poor introverts.
+Introduce guilds and chats for the Socializers, but make sure the game is just as enjoyable for non-Socializers, like us poor introverts.

 Add appeal for the Achiever/Gamist in your game by including unlisted achievements.
 For example, in a game which involves crafting items, don't show the players all of the recipes (or any of them).
 Allow them to discover the recipes themselves.
 This heightens the sense of achievement - and can also lead to a Social appeal, because players often enjoy showcasing these achievements to others online, and those looking for more combinations will spark conversations as well.
 Additionally, you can add a layer which will appeal to the Artisan/Killer by making certain items available only through theft or breaking the game rules - entering an off-map area, a hidden interaction with an NPC, and so on.
 It's the little things, people!